alukin/EasyCrypt/README.md

 ## Copyright

 EasyCrypt is free software and licensed under GPL v.2.
+Dual licensing is possible.

 ## Releases

-Current release is 1.0.1
+Current release is 1.1.0.
+It features streamin crypto and digesting interfaces and native builds with GraalVM

 ### How do I get set up? ###

 * Java requirements: JDK 11 or up to 16 for pure Java usage.
-GraalVM 20.0.3 or later for native image builds
+GraalVM 21.0.0 or later for native image builds

 ### Experimantal stuff